Subscribe to updates

 Licensing Review Sub-Committee - Tuesday, 26th August, 2025 10.30 am

-August 26, 2025 View on council website Watch video of meetingSummary
+August 26, 2025 Licensing Review Sub-Committee View on council website Watch video of meetingSummary

-The Licensing Review Sub-Committee met to discuss a review of the premises licence for Hayatt Lounge and to commence a consultation on a revised Statement of Licensing Policy.
-The sub-committee approved recommendations to modify the terminal hours for licensable activities at Hayatt Lounge and approved commencement of the formal statutory consultation on a revised new Statement of Licensing Policy.
+The Licensing Review Sub-Committee of Greenwich Council met on Tuesday, 26 August 2025, to review the premises licence for Hayatt Lounge and to initiate a statutory consultation for a revised Statement of Licensing Policy.
+The committee approved recommendations to modify the terminal hours for licensable activities at Hayatt Lounge and to commence the formal statutory consultation on a revised Statement of Licensing Policy.

 Review of Premises Licence for Hayatt Lounge